header-banner-palm_copy.jpg

 Where Does Palm Oil Originate From?

 Indonesia and Malaysia produce most of the palm oil we consume today.
-Although the oil palm tree, Elaeis guineensis Jacq., is not native to these countries, they offered a favourable climatic and economic setting for the palm oil industry to flourish.1 What started out as a small enterprise in the 1980s, grew exponentially in the late 90s.1 During early production years, this palm oil boom was thought to benefit everyone involved.
-Several industries such as food processing, cosmetics, and biofuels were able to use palm oil to bring down their production cost and reduce dependence on animal-based fats.
+Although the oil palm tree, Elaeis guineensis Jacq., is not native to these countries, they offered a favourable climatic and economic setting for the palm oil industry to flourish.1 What started as a small enterprise in the 1980s grew exponentially in the late 90s.1 During the early production years, this palm oil boom was thought to benefit everyone involved.
+Several industries, such as food processing, cosmetics, and biofuels, were able to use palm oil to bring down their production costs and reduce dependence on animal-based fats.
 In return, the Indonesian and Malaysian economies received a big boost.
 The expansion of oil palm plantations has been possible because of financial support from many European banks and investors from the Middle East, China, and India.2

-What Are the Environmetal Impacts of Palm Oil?
+What Are the Environmental Impacts of Palm Oil?

-Oil palm agriculture today is arguably the greatest immediate threat to biodiversity in Southeast Asia.3 This is attributed to large scale land clearing of tropical forest to make way for palm plantations.
+Today, oil palm agriculture is arguably the greatest immediate threat to biodiversity in Southeast Asia.3 This is attributed to large-scale land clearing of tropical forests to make way for palm plantations.
 When forests are converted into plantations, the health of entire ecosystems is threatened.
-This leads to a loss of biodiversity and endangers the survival of certain species impacted by drastic changes to habitats.
+This leads to a loss of biodiversity and endangers the survival of certain species impacted by drastic habitat changes.

 Palm Oil Effects on Animals